 Woman with basket on head selling fruit and vegetables door to door in Granada Nicaragua

 Ever considered moving to Nicaragua?
 Then you’ve come to the right place.
 We have plenty of useful information about Living in Nicaragua that we’re keen to share with you!
-We spent a year living in Granada Nicaragua during Covid.
-During this time we learnt a lot about life in Nicaragua.
+We spent a year and a half living in Granada Nicaragua.
+During this time we learnt a lot about life in Nicaragua and we’re keen to share our experiences with you.

 In this post we’ll be sharing the 10 most surprising things about living in Nicaragua.
 We’ll cover some things we’ve observed in the culture and customs.
 We’ll also share some more practical matters of day to day living.
 This post will be very useful for anyone considering moving to Nicaragua, as well as for anyone who is interested in what its like living in Central America.
 In this post we cover aspects of expat life, from the cost of living to the current state of the Nicaragua property market and some other surprises in between!